lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

 Command Line Scripts for Spectra
 ================================

-These are scripts that create spectra for use by other modules in SOX.
+These are scripts that create spectra for use by other modules in SOXS.

 ``make_thermal_spectrum``
 -------------------------